ZoeD02/ZoeD02/README.md

 - 👋 Hi, I’m Zoé Duhamel
 - 👀 I’m interested in finance and programming
 - 🌱 I’m currently enrolled in a Bachelor of Commerce Finance Major at Condordia University
-- 💞️ I’m looking to collaborate on small projects that will help me use Python language in my future finance career.
+- 💞️ I’m looking to collaborate on small projects that will help me use Python language in my professional life.
 (I am a begginer).
 - 📫 How to reach me : _zduhame@live.concordia.ca

 <!---